Are HVAC Units Covered Under Homeowners Insurance?

 Filing an HVAC Insurance Claim

-If you believe your unit was damaged in a scenario that would be covered by your homeowners insurance policy, you’ll then need to decide if filing a claim would be advantageous.
+If you believe your unit was damaged in a scenario that would be covered by your homeowners insurance policy, you’ll then need to decide if filing a claim is your best option.

 In the event you do actually need to file a claim, start by taking photos to document the visible damage to your unit.
 Then, record the model and serial number so you can call your insurance provider to begin the claims process.
-Your agent or insurer will ask for details regarding the type and cause of damage then check to make sure it is covered by your specific policy.
-After it’s determined that your unit is covered, an adjuster will visit your home to inspect your system and estimate how much money the fixes to your system will require.
+Your agent or insurer will ask for details regarding the type and cause of damage, then check to make sure it is covered by your specific policy.
+After it’s determined that your unit is covered, an adjuster will visit your home to inspect your system and estimate how much money the repairs to your system will cost.

 Recommended Posts